 The department organises exchanges with French, German and Spanish schools that are open to all students showing motivation, interest and commitment to their language study.
+Click here for Exchange Trip Newsletters.
 In MFL we also work a lot with media, creating short films and producing radio shows on BRIT FM.

 All students participate in PE as part of the National Curriculum.
 Activities available to students include athletics, badminton, basketball, fencing, football, gymnastics, hockey, netball, squash, table-tennis, trampolining, volleyball, weight training and fitness, sailing and kayaking.
 Every year there is a Year 10 Sports Day, during which tutor groups and individuals compete for titles, trophies and medals.
 As part of the National Curriculum the students will learn about the effects of exercise on the body, the benefits of a healthy lifestyle and develop their own exercise programmes.

-We offer two History specifications at GCSE - AQA History A and History B. Students are randomly allocated to one or the other.
-History A has 3 elements.
+We offer two History specifications at GCSE - AQA History A and History B. History A has 3 elements.
 In Year 10 students study ‘The History of Medicine over Time’ which covers developments in medicine from prehistoric times to date.
 They will follow this with a local history study, which includes a visit to a local site, followed by a Controlled Assessment.
-In Year 11 they will do an in-depth study of Britain from 1815 to 1851.
+In Year 11 they will do an in-depth study of the American Struggle for the Plains 1840-1895.
 History B covers Depth studies, USA 1919-29, Race Relations in USA 1950-68, Vietnam 1964-75, International Relations, the Treaty of Versailles and League of Nations 1919-39 Cold War and 1945-70.
 There are also two controlled assessments, which cover British History in the 20th Century.

 Students follow a two-year course in Sociology, the study of British society.
 The main aim of the course is to increase students' knowledge and understanding of the social world, in which they live.
 They study, among others, the following modules: 'What is Sociology?', in which they learn about the central concepts of the subject and how to conduct ethical research; 'The Family', which includes learning about the diverse forms of family life in Britain; Education, where they learn about why we need schools, barriers to achievement and how Government policies have sought to raise achievement; 'Power and Politics', which includes learning about decision making and power in Britain; 'Social Control and Deviance', where they learn about criminal and deviant behaviour and the justice system; Social Class and Inequality, which includes gaining an understanding of the social class system , poverty and life chances; and Mass Media, including what they are, their effect on society and media stereotyping.